H ~ W ~ 2022

 A sublime section of promenade will allow our nostrils to fill with ozone and prepare us (or should that be sedate us?) for the stark sprawling complex of the Sellafield nuclear plant! … somewhat out of place set against the beautiful backdrop of the Lakeland Fells.

-Near cycling perfection is experienced next, along a series of old railway lines … broken only by the towns of Egremont, Whitehaven and Workington.
+Near cycling perfection is experienced next, along with a series of old railway lines … broken only by the towns of Egremont, Whitehaven and Workington.

 A.M.
 Break – Seascale (5.9m) / Lunch – Whitehaven (20.5m) / P.M.
 Break – Workington (28.7m)